How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 1. Learn Linux

-If you want to become a DevOps engineer, the first step is to learn Linux.
-Why?
-Well, Linux forms the foundation of many software systems and applications.
+The first step in becoming a DevOps engineer is to learn Linux.
+Linux forms the foundation of many software systems and applications.

 We'll also cover important topics like software installation using package managers, networking in Linux, and much more.
 By the end of the course, you'll have the right foundation to start your DevOps journey with confidence.